vasu31dev/playwright-ts-template/docs/Utilities.md

 These Locator functions make it easier to locate elements on the page, and they provide a more readable and maintainable way to define locators in your tests.

-For more information, please refer to [Playwright FrameLocator documentation](https://playwright.dev/docs/api/class-framelocator), and [Playwright Frame documentation](https://playwright.dev/docs/api/class-frame)
+For more information, please refer to [Playwright FrameLocator documentation](https://playwright.dev/docs/api/class-framelocator) and [Playwright Frame documentation](https://playwright.dev/docs/api/class-frame).

 ### Action Utilities

 The `action-utils` module provides a set of utility functions that simplify common actions in Playwright.
-These functions are designed to make your tests more readable and maintainable and to reduce the amount of boilerplate code you need to write.
+These functions are designed to make your tests more readable, maintainable and reduce the amount of boilerplate code you need to write.

 Here's an example of how to use the `action-utils` functions: